wasmCloud/wasmcloud-dev-site/content/reference/wadm/api.md

 ### Store Models
 `wadm.api.{lattice}.model.put.{name}`

-Stores the named model.
-If the model and version being submitted already exist, the request will be rejected.
-New versions will be appended to the history according to retention policy.
+Model storage is _append-only_.
+New versions are added to the model's version history according to retention policy and will not replace previously existing versions.
+If the model and version being submitted already exist, the request will be _rejected_.
 Note that this won't automatically deploy a model, it only affects storage.
 The response will tell the caller how many versions are on file and the current version number _after_ the operation completed.

 **Request**: JSON serialization of OAM model